splicebox/eXAlu/README.md

   --no-alu-boundaries   Do not draw Alu boundaries (grey vertical dashed lines) on plot
 ```

+The *output images* are created in OUTPUT_DIR/imgs/, the text files with the ** data in OUTPUT_DIR/tables/, and the *peak* files in OUTPUT_DIR/peaks/ .

+####Input/Output####

+1. Note that *the BED file input* must contain the coordinates of the *Alu* sequence alone, whereas *the FASTA file input* must include sequences of the *Alu* and the surrounding 350 bp flanking regions.

-**NOTE** that the current version of the program requires the following standard format for the FASTA header lines.
+2. The current version of the program requires the following *standard format* for the FASTA header lines.
 This information is also plotted on the generated PNG images.

 ```
 >ANY_INFO::ANY_CHR:START-END(ANY_STRAND)
 ```
-Where:
+where:
 - `ANY_INFO`: Identifier or additional details.
 - `ANY_CHR`: Chromosome name.
 - `START` and `END`: Genomic coordinates (ensure `END - START` equals the length of the *Alu* element).